solygambas/next-projects/README.md

 ### Features

-- building the home page, creating a general layout and a reusable grid to display latest posts.
+- building the home page, creating a general layout and a reusable grid to display the latest posts.
 - reading markdown files and rendering posts as JSX with gray-matter and react-markdown.
-- displaying dynamic post pages and paths.
+- displaying dynamic post pages and generating paths.
 - optimizing images from markdown with Image.
 - rendering code snippets from markdown and optimizing React Syntax Highlighter bundle size.
 - handling messages sent by users via an API route.